szabgab/slides/python-programming/optimizing-code.md

 ## Exercise: sort files
 {id: exercise-sort-files}

 Write a script that given a path to a directory will print the files sorted by date.

-Write a simple solution and one using DSU.
+* Write a simple solution.
+* Profile.
+* Use DSU.